 Beyond the joy of revisiting fond memories, spring cleaning also presents a valuable opportunity for physical activity.
 Engaging in household chores provides a gentle yet effective aerobic workout.
 Older adults engaging in activities like sweeping floors and polishing furniture not only strengthen their muscles but also burn calories, enhancing their overall health and well-being.

-4. Plant a garden
+4. Plant a Garden

 Planting a spring garden is a fantastic activity that allows seniors to get some light exercise outdoors.
 Seniors who enjoy hands-on activities can dig the soil, sow seeds, and enjoy the fruits of their labor come harvest time.
-For easier access, consider utilizing narrow plots or elevated garden beds, which are more reachable for those with mobility concerns.
+For easier access, consider using narrow plots or elevated garden beds, which are more reachable for those with mobility concerns.

 For seniors with limited mobility, an indoor garden presents a wonderful alternative.
 Spring is the ideal season to start nurturing seedlings.
 From herbs and flowers to a miniature bonsai tree, the options are vast.
 Creative indoor gardening projects like DIY terrariums and hanging gardens offer engaging activities that seniors can embark on.